XtroTheArctic/Atesh/README.md

 If you want to build the library from source code to contribute to the project or for another reason, you must install the PostSharp Visual Studio extension first.

-This library **includes an open-source licence key for PostSharp** which means that you don't have to buy a PostSharp licence in order to build this library from source code.
+After installing the extension, you need to get a PostSharp community license for free.
+You can request the license in PostSharp license section of Visual Studio options window or on thier website directly.

 PostSharp is the #1 pattern-aware extension to C# and VB.
 It allows developers to eradicate boilerplate by offloading repeating work from humans to machines.
 Please see [PostSharp Documentation](https://doc.postsharp.net) for more info.